Battle of the Crater: Battle

 The plan called for the mine to be detonated between 3:30 and 3:45 a.m. on the morning of July 30.
 Pleasants lit the fuse accordingly, but as with the rest of the mine's provisions, they had been given poor-quality fuses, which his men were forced to splice themselves.
 After more and more time passed and no explosion occurred (the impending dawn creating a threat to the men at the staging points, who were in view of the Confederate lines), two volunteers from the 48th Regiment (Lt.
 Jacob Douty and Sgt.
 Harry Reese) crawled into the tunnel.
-After discovering the fuse had burned out at a splice, they spliced on a length of new fuse and relit it.
+After discovering the fuse had burned out at a splice, they spliced on a length of new fuse and lit it again.
 Finally, at 4:44 a.m., the charges exploded in a massive shower of earth, men, and guns.
 A crater (still visible today) was created, 170 ft long, 100 to 120 ft wide, and at least 30 ft deep.

 The explosion immediately killed 278 Confederate soldiers of the 18th and 22nd South Carolina and the stunned Confederate troops did not direct any significant rifle or artillery fire at the enemy for at least 15 minutes.
 However, Ledlie's untrained division was not prepared for the explosion, and reports indicate they waited 10 minutes before leaving their own entrenchments.
 Footbridges were supposed to have been placed to allow them to cross their own trenches quickly.
 Because they were missing, however, the men had to climb into and out of their own trenches just to reach no-man's land.
-Once they had wandered to the crater, instead of moving around it, as the troops had been trained, they thought that it would make an excellent rifle pit in which to take cover.
+Once they had wandered to the crater, instead of moving around it, as the USCT troops had been trained, they thought that it would make an excellent rifle pit in which to take cover.
 They therefore moved down into the crater itself, wasting valuable time and realizing too late that the crater was much too deep and exposed to function as a rifle pit and quickly becoming overcrowded while the Confederates, under Brigadier General William Mahone, gathered as many troops together as they could for a counterattack.
-In about an hour, they had formed up around the crater and began firing rifles and artillery down into it in what Mahone later described as a "turkey shoot."
+In about an hour, they had formed up around the crater and began firing rifles and artillery down into it in what Mahone later described as a "turkey shoot".